Headstorm/data-science-toolbox/batch-vs-stream/batch-vs-stream-overview.md

 ### How to Choose?

-Before we jump into the actuall framework and tech for streaming, we need to ask ourselves how do we want to choose our framework.
+Before we jump into the actual frameworks for streaming, we need to ask ourselves how do we want to choose our framework.
 Well, it all depends!
 Several things to consider:

 1. Use cases.
 Does the use case require a very low latency?
 What is the minimum requirement for throughput?
 Is it just a simple use case that should use minimum tooling, or a very involved project?
 2. Future considerations.
 Are there features/advanced features not needed now, but anticpated to be required in the future?
 3. Existing tech stack.
 Do we have systems based on Hadoop filesystme/Kafka messaging queue/etc already?

-### Stream Processing Tools
+### Stream Processing Frameworks

 The following are cited from source [1].